sachinyadav22/Diwali-Sales-Analysis/README.md

 ## Project Overview

 Welcome to the Diwali Sales Analysis project!
 This project focuses on analyzing sales data to gain valuable insights into customer behavior and product performance during the Diwali season.
-Using Python and data analysis libraries such as NumPy, Pandas, Matplotlib, and Seaborn, we've conducted an in-depth analysis based on various factors, including age, gender, occupation, and marital status.
+Using Python and data analysis libraries such as NumPy, Pandas, Matplotlib, and Seaborn, I've conducted an in-depth analysis based on various factors, including age, gender, occupation, and marital status.

 ## Project Highlights